graphile/graphile.github.io/src/pages/postgraphile/usage-library.md

 _We also have alpha-quality support for [`koa` 2.0](https://www.npmjs.com/package/koa), if you notice any problems [please raise a GitHub issue about it.](https://www.github.com/graphile/postgraphile)_

-To use PostGraphile with `express`, for instance, just do the following:
+To use PostGraphile with `express`, for instance, a small example would be:

 ```js
 const express = require("express");